-CL:AIRE consists of a team of professionals who carry out its daily activities, supported by a Board of Trustees, an advisory group - the Technology and Research Group (TRG) and a number of working groups.
-The TRG plays a key role in CL:AIRE's work, supporting CL:AIRE on issues associated with technology development, providing guidance on issues relating to sustainable land reuse and offering strategic review and steering functions for all CL:AIRE's activities.
+CL:AIRE consists of a team of professionals who carry out its daily activities, supported by a Board of Trustees, an advisory group - the Technology and Research Group (TRG) and a number of task groups.
+The TRG plays a key role in CL:AIRE's work, supporting CL:AIRE on issues associated with technology development and sustainable land reuse, peer review of technical publications and resources, and offering strategic review and steering functions for all CL:AIRE's activities.
+The TRG also offers several positions for early career professionals, which enables fact-track awareness to emerging industry issues and access to experienced practitioners for mentoring support.